 This course considers the ways colonial power dynamics continue to structure our present and are fundamentally sickening.
 Solutions for contemporary health injustices must take into account ongoing colonial effects - including the construction and continued salience of race, the imposition of gender/sex binaries, ecological devastation, global inequities in wealth and power, and the dominance of colonial knowledge systems.
 Through case studies, in-class activities and independent research projects, students will begin to conceptualize more deeply decolonizing solutions for our contemporary health crises.
-May be counted toward a minor in Public Health.
-Fulfills the SS and DIV13 requirements.
+May be counted toward a major or minor in Public Health.
+Fulfills the DIV13 and SS requirements.